-Dancing with the Stars: Cubs' bullpen edition
+Dancing With the Stars: Cubs bullpen edition

 “No,” Carl Edwards Jr. said.
 “He can’t hang with us.”

-Edwards and the rest of the Cubs’ bullpen have their own thing going, and it’s becoming one of the most popular shows at Wrigley Field these days – a Peanuts-like group dance to the stadium music that plays after each Cub home run.
+Edwards and the rest of the Cubs’ bullpen have their own thing going, and it’s becoming one of the most popular shows at Wrigley Field these days — a Peanuts-like group dance to the stadium music that plays after each Cubs home run.

-It started in earnest earlier this month when a big home run on the last homestand inspired the foot-tapping, head-bobbing relievers to leap from their chairs on that one and dance around the new enclosed bullpen.
+It started in earnest earlier this month when a big home run on the last homestand inspired the foot-tapping, head-bobbing relievers to leap from their chairs and dance around the new enclosed bullpen.

 “I just know one day we hit a home run, and we all started dancing,” Edwards said.
 “I don’t know why.
 It was just something funny.”